dani-corie/ParityPlayground/README.md

 ## Using the environment

 You’ll see when you log in that I have set up six accounts.
 All of them would be very insecure in a real-world scenario, as both the password and recovery phrase are identical to the account name on all six:

-alice: test user account
+* alice: test user account

-bob: test user account
+* bob: test user account

-carol: test user accoung
+* carol: test user account

-dave: test user account
+* dave: test user account

-funder: pre-funded with 1000 ether in the genesis block (the amount is adjustable in chain.json)
+* funder: pre-funded with 1000 ether in the genesis block (the amount is adjustable in chain.json)

-signer: the account used for signing blocks
+* signer: the account used for signing blocks

 In the Settings tab, I suggest you enable the Contracts view, which allows you to deploy the contracts you're testing, while I also recommend disabling Addressbook and Applications, to unclutter the screen.